isidoraDjokovic/ComtradeAssignment/README.md

 - [X] Run 2 instances of application (one that uses DB and another that uses external API) and put an reverse proxy in front of them, so when user access /api/db/hello or /api/external/hello it get routed to proper instance of the application.
-[Issue](#issue)

-All the tasks were issued and organized using JIRA dashboard.
+[Issue](#issue) All the tasks were issued and organized with JIRA

 ## Introduction